 - 1. Record data on the same datasheet as used when setting the traps (see Ground Beetle Field Datasheet in (RD[05]), or find the trap activity record on the PDA. - 2.
-Note the relative fluid level remaining in the container (high, low, or ok) in the 'fluidLevel' field, and whether the lid (the 20 x 20 cm trap cover) and/or upper container are missing or have been disturbed (in the 'lidStatus' and 'cupStatus' fields).
+Note the relative fluid level remaining in the container (high, low, ok, or none) in the 'fluidLevel' field, and whether the lid (the 20 x 20 cm trap cover) and/or upper container are missing or have been disturbed (in the 'lidStatus' and 'cupStatus' fields).
 If the upper container is missing and the bottom container does not obviously contain beetles or fluid, skip to 'Resetting the Pitfall Trap'.
 Otherwise, even if the trap appears empty, continue to the next steps to collect a sample. - 3.
 Place three copies of the appropriate locality labels into the container, even if it appears to contain no specimens.
 The labels can be treated in the same way as the trap contents (e.g., rinsed along with specimens in the trap) in subsequent steps without harm.

-Note: To speed up collections, it is recommended that technicians prepare locality labels preprinted with the collection date and sampleIDs for each trap to save time (see APPENDIX A to learn more about how these are created).
-In case of errors, technicians must bring at least one sheet with preprinted labels that leave the date and sampleID blank as a precaution.
+Note: To speed up collections, it is recommended that technicians prepare locality labels preprinted with the collection date and sampleIDs for each trap to save time (see APPENDIX J to learn more about how these are created).